-With that said, we would like to introduce our first Revival project.
-This 2002tii was brought to us by a customer who had finally found an extension of a gem from his childhood.
+With that said, we would like to introduce our first build documentation for Performance Technic.
+This 2002tii was brought to them by a customer who had finally found an extension of a gem from his childhood.
 His father owned a 2002 way back when, and he decided he wanted to recreate that special car for himself, but in his own taste.

 This car was by no means in bad shape, but there was a fair amount of clean up that needed to be done mechanically and cosmetically.
 The owner's vision was to bring it back to a more period correct look, while still keeping it sporty with his existing mods.
 This meant replacing the wheels to better suit the Alpina flares, removing the Alpina badging, and cleaning up some fiberglass damage, for starters.